wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

   - “-oy“ is not pronounced like in “boy” but kind of like “waee”, e.g. in “voyager” or “tutoyer”.
 “Voyage” sounds like “vwaee-ahj”.

   - How to pronounce “plus” based on the context.
 Honestly I still don’t know this completely.

+Lastly, I find French pronunciation to be surprisingly consistent given its reputation.
+While it's often impossible to know how a word is spelled just from hearing it, you can usually know how a word is pronounced after seeing it once you get the hang of the rules.

 # Final Words